-Warm focal points and cool connections to the outdoors define these family spaces
+Warm focal points and cool connections to the outdoors define these inviting family rooms

 The boundary between inside your home and out is not set in stone.
 With clever design ideas that see natural materials and mutual references – and, let’s face it, plenty of floor-to-ceiling windows – living rooms can feel like they exist outside the home, even while being wholly protected by the elements.
 It’s the best of both worlds – read on to see our favourites.